aip-dev/google.aip.dev/aip/cloud/new.md

 Bindings are a bit special in that they connect two resources.
 Conceptually, it's easiest to think of a binding as two half-bindings, one connected to the Policy and one connected to the Resource.
-Each half-binding has it's own permission to create/delete.
+Each half-binding has its own permission to create/delete.
 So to create a binding between a Policy and a Resource requires 2 permissions, but to break a binding only requires permission on either the Policy or the Resource.

-NOTE: At this point in time, no guidance is given for recreating a binding.
-In theory only half of a binding could be deleted, thus allowing only a single permission to re-establish the missing half of the binding.
+**Note:** No guidance is currently given for re-creating a binding.
+In theory, only half of a binding could be deleted, thus requiring only a single permission to re-establish the missing half of the binding.

 ## Effictive Policies